-The people who owned shares of Advanced Energy's common stock as of the close of business on March 8, 1999 are entitled to vote on the proposals that are presented at the Annual Meeting.
-On that date, 26,891,782 shares of common stock were issued and outstanding, and such shares were held of record by 970 persons, according to the records of Boston EquiServe, Advanced Energy's transfer agent.
+If you owned shares of Advanced Energy common stock in your name as of the close of business on March 12, 2001, you are entitled to vote on the proposals that are presented at the meeting.
+On that date, which is referred to as the "record date" for the meeting, 31,555,604 shares of Advanced Energy common stock were issued and outstanding and were held of record by 962 persons, according to the records of EquiServe, Advanced Energy's transfer agent.